- Written by Dr.Mehmet Demircioglu

 Redness, scabs, or pimples after hair transplant, folliculitis and hair transplant surgery, and infected hair transplant need separate decisions because they can look similar at first, but the treatment is not the same.

-Photos before advice
+Photos to take before asking for advice

 Photographs help only when they are clear and timed properly.
 Take one close photo of the scalp, one wider photo that shows the exact area on the head, and photos of any rash elsewhere on the body.
 Include both sides if swelling is uneven.
 Use normal lighting, avoid filters, and do not apply a thick cream before taking the first photos unless emergency treatment is needed.